mattwatsoncodes/restrict-dashboard-by-role/README.md

 The plugin provides the following functionality:

-* An options screen that lets you:
+* An options screen, that lets you:
  * Restrict Access to the WordPress Admin Screen (WP Admin) for one or more User Roles.
+ * Choose how to handle the restriction for users with multiple roles
  * Provide a custom message to restricted users

 ## Installation